 These Sticky Hoisin Chicken Wings come out of the oven fall off the bone tender!
 When I say these wings are addicting, I mean ADDICTING.
 Our kids can’t get enough of them and we can’t either.
 The hoisin sauce that coats these wings is so flavorful, you’ll think these wings came from a restaurant!

 You do have to marinate these wings before cooking, and I like to marinate them overnight if possible.
 But if you get them in the marinade first thing in the morning they should be good to go by dinner time.

 How To Make An Easy Marinade For Chicken

 The marinade for these chicken wings is made from hoisin sauce, soy sauce, ginger, garlic, brown sugar, rice wine and sriracha.
 Just a teaspoon of sriracha for some background heat, not too much to make them super spicy.

-For the best cooking results, place the chicken wings on a wire rack over a baking sheet.
+For the best cooking results, place the wings on a wire rack over a baking sheet.

-When the wings are almost cooked through, they get basted with the marinade that’s been heated up and thickened with cornstarch.
+When the chicken is almost cooked through, they get basted with the marinade that’s been heated up and thickened with cornstarch.
 Yep, you can use the marinade that the chicken was in, it just has to be brought to a boil for at least 5 minutes.

 Can You Make These Chicken Wings Ahead Of Time?

 Well, no one in my house is going to refuse a leftover chicken wing, I can tell you that.

 But these Sticky Hoisin Chicken Wings are best when they are first made so if you’re making them for company you will want to do that.
 What you can do though is marinate the wings and bake them, then let them cool.